Your Texas Family Law Attorney

 Divorce is a hard time for both the spouses and the children.
 Brandy Austin Law Firm, PLLC can handle every aspect of your divorce including, child custody, child visitation, and child support.
 Following the finalization of the divorce, these skillful lawyers can fight to make sure that the child support is being paid and the visitation agreements are being followed.
 These attorneys feel that a divorce is better handled through the process of mediation where the parties will meet with a neutral third party to work and come to an agreement without having to go to court and let the decision be up to a judge.

-As a family law counsel in Arlington Texas can explain, when it comes time for a family court judge to determine custody and visitation rights, the child’s (or children’s) well-being takes priority.
+When it comes time for a family court judge to determine custody and visitation rights, the child’s (or children’s) well-being takes priority.
 The court will always choose in favor of the child’s physical, mental, behavioral, and emotional well-being, and custody and visitation will be granted accordingly.
 The determining factors of visitation rights are often based on the non-custodial parent’s:

-- Living location in proximity to the custodial parent (as well as the non-custodial parent’s relatives)
+• Living location in proximity to the custodial parent (as well as the non-custodial parent’s relatives)

-- History of criminal behavior (if any)
+• History of criminal behavior (if any)

-- History of substance abuse (if any)
+• History of substance abuse (if any)

-- History of child abuse and neglect (if any)
+• History of child abuse and neglect (if any)

-- History of mental health disorders (if any)
+• History of mental health disorders (if any)

 It can seem entirely unfair for a mental health disorder to determine whether or not a parent will be able to visit their child on a regular basis, but that is often one of the factors that the court considers.
 After all, parents who suffer from certain mental illnesses pose a potential threat to their children’s mental and emotional well-being, according to various research outlined by the Institute for Family Violence Studies under FSU’s College of Social Work.
-Whether you suffer from a mental illness and are fighting for your visitation rights or, conversely, you believe that the child’s non-custodial parent, who is suffering from a mental illness, poses a threat to the well-being of your child, contact an Arlington Texas family law counsel today to discuss your visitation rights, a custody hearing, or any other visitation or custody issues.
+Whether you suffer from a mental illness and are fighting for your visitation rights or, conversely, you believe that the child’s non-custodial parent, who is suffering from a mental illness, poses a threat to the well-being of your child, contact our Arlington family law attorneys today to discuss your visitation rights, a custody hearing, or any other visitation or custody issues.

 At one time, only the rich and famous considered putting together prenuptial agreements before walking down the aisle, but even then, there was often resistance because it was felt that having a prenup in place meant you had no faith the marriage would work out.
 However, in recent years, the role of prenuptial agreements has evolved, and many couples make sure they contact a family lawyer for their prenups before living happily ever after.